C0gzy/OpenGrammer/TIPTAP.md

 ## API

-The `setupTipTap` function returns an object with:
+The `GrammerCheckContentTipTap` function returns an object with:

 - `check()` - Manually trigger grammar check
 - `destroy()` - Clean up event listeners and decorations